 What are the height restrictions for erecting a fence?

-The height of a fence is measured grade at the base of the fence.
+The height of a fence is the measured grade at the base of the fence.

 Front Yard - Front yard fences may reach a maximum height of 1 metre (3 feet).